AustralianAntarcticDivision/ropenblog/antarctic.md

 -   a common suite of data are routinely used by a local research community, in which case it makes more sense to keep a local copy for everyone to use, rather than multiple copies being downloaded by different individuals.

 In these cases, maintaining local copies of a range of data from third-party providers can be extremely beneficial, especially if that collection is hosted with a fast connection to local compute resources (virtual machines or high-performance computational facilities).

-[bowerbird](https://github.com/AustralianAntarcticDivision/bowerbird) provides a framework for downloading data files to a local collection, and keeping it up to date.
-The companion [blueant](https://github.com/AustralianAntarcticDivision/blueant) package provides a suite of definitions for Southern Ocean and Antarctic data sources that can be used with `bowerbird`.

 Install the package if needed: